EnChiSu/Data-Computation-Analysis-and-Visualization-Using-R/Project 1/README.md

 <br/>

 ## Concept of rejection method using truncated normal as envelope
-(If you can't see the figure, please refresh again or right click the image and choose "reload")<br/>
+(If you can't see the figure, please refresh again or right click the image and choose "reload the image")<br/>
 <br/>
 <p align="center">
   <img src="https://drive.google.com/uc?export=view&id=1pGWA_aawVH4i5SdAAOmDconESHWa85PH"  width="600" height="450">